-- Farm economics: those farmers able to pay in cash at times of lower fertilizer demand can obtain lower prices - Agricultural credit: availability may influence fertilizer purchases - Market price expectations: these can influence fertilizer buying decisions, based on whether prices are expected to rise or fall during the year of sovbean oil is second only to palm oil sovoil 2014/15 2015/16 sovbean sovmeal ovbean (Glvcine max.) is a bushv. green legume species native to East Asia.
+- Farm economics: those farmers able to pay in cash at times of lower fertilizer demand can obtain lower prices - Agricultural credit: availability may influence fertilizer purchases - Market price expectations: these can influence fertilizer buying decisions, based on whether prices are expected to rise or fall during the year oybean (Glycine max.) is a bushy, green legume species native to East Asia.
 Now widely grown in the Americas, it produces an edible bean prized as a source of high-protein meal and oil.

-Around 350 million tonnes

-of sovbean are grown

-globally every year and

-processed to yield oil

-of animal protein.
-Its

-as Brazil requires large

-phosphate.
-The nutrient

-crop are reviewed.

-400 r

-Source: USDA

-and meal, a major source

-cultivation in countries such

-applications of potash and

-needs of this major oilseed

-Fig. 1: World soybean, meal and oil

-production, 2013/14-2016/17
+Fertilizers for soybean

+Around 350 million tonnes of soybean are grown globally every year and processed to yield oil and meal, a major source of animal protein.
+Its cultivation in countries such as Brazil requires large applications of potash and phosphate.
+The nutrient needs of this major oilseed crop are reviewed.

 The pod-producing plant is related to clover, peas and alfalfa.
 It is typically planted in the late spring, each plant producing up to 80 pods in the summer on flowering.
 Individual pods contains 2-4 pea-sized beans which are rich in commercially-valuable protein and oil.
-World production and consumption into a multibillion dollar global industry and a cornerstone of world farming and agricultural trade, because of the millions of livestock it feeds across the planet.